 Discrimination

 Experiencing discrimination can be painful and is never OK, but understanding what your rights are can be difficult.
 The first thing to remember is that you’re not alone.
-Studies show that one in five adults have faced workplace discrimination, with the figure being much higher for people from under-represented groups.
-Learn more about the study here.
+Studies show that:

 It’s important to understand what discrimination is, and what you can do if you’ve experienced it.
 We’ve pulled together some information to guide you through, but please remember that you can always speak to one of our trained team on our free and confidential 24/7 Support Line to talk through any concerns.
 Our Bullying Advice Service is also available to support you and to offer advice.